fenago/Grokking-Deep-Learning/Lab_4.md

 much each weight contributes to the error and adjust it to reduce the error to 0.
 And that’s exactly what you’re going to do.

-Licensed to Ernesto Lee <socrates73@gmail.com>

 118

-Chapter 6

 I Building your first deep neural network

-Stacking neural networks: A review
-Chapter 3 briefly mentioned stacked neural networks.
+Stacking neural networks: A review briefly mentioned stacked neural networks.
 Let’s review.
 When you look at the following architecture, the prediction occurs exactly as you might expect when I say, “Stack neural networks.”
 The output of the first lower network (layer_0